 - Thus, by the RHS criterion, ΔCAO is congruent to ΔCBO, and the truth of all the three assertions follows.

-Check out some interesting articles related to the tangent and tangent to the circle.
+Check these interesting articles related to the tangent and tangent to the circle.

 Tangent to Circle Examples